timkellytk/next-typescript-boilerplate/README.md

 ## Linting setup

-The project uses the [Airbnb javaScript style guide](https://github.com/airbnb/javascript) for eslint rules, [prettier](https://prettier.io/) for auto-formatting and [husky](https://github.com/typicode/husky) to enforce eslint rules with the pre-commit hook.
+The project uses [Airbnb JavaScript](https://github.com/airbnb/javascript) eslint rules, [@typescript-eslint/eslint-plugin](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin) eslint rules, [prettier](https://prettier.io/) for auto-formatting and [husky](https://github.com/typicode/husky) to enforce eslint rules with the pre-commit hook.

+## Storybook

+[Storybook](https://storybook.js.org/) is an open source tool for building UI components and pages in isolation.
+It streamlines UI development, testing, and documentation.
+Storybook is setup on this project to to improve UI development and design consistency.

+## Next steps

+- Setup Redux
+- Setup TailwindCSS
+- Test Vercel Deployment